vladaj81/payment-app/README.md

   sudo service apache2 restart

-- Go to /var/www/html/payment-app path and install project dependencies with: composer install
+- Go to /var/www/html/payment-app path and install project dependencies with:

+  composer install

+- Also, go to /var/www/html/payment-service-provider path and install dependencies with the same command.

 - Create mysql database payment_app_db